sgw2342/Quantic-Postgres-SQL-Project/README.md

 cs_products.csv: CSV file, containing the data for the Products Table
 cs_transactions.csv: CSV file, containing the data for the Transactions Table
 cs_transaction_details.csv: CSV file, containing the data for the Transaction Details Table
+SQL_queries: SQL script of all queries used to generate the business insights uncovered during analysis Improved_DB.sql: SQL script for an enhanced schema that the coffee shop chain could use to further improve data collection, and ultimately to gain more insights